talk2car/Talk2Car/README.md

 # <a name="c4av_challenge"></a>C4AV Challenge

 The Talk2Car dataset is part of the [Commands for Autonomous Vehicles](https://www.aicrowd.com/challenges/eccv-2020-commands-4-autonomous-vehicles) challenge.
-The challenge requires to solve a visual grounding task.
-The following sections introduce the dataset, some example images and an evaluation script.
-The format required to submit to the challenge is the same as the one used in the evaluation example.
-More details about the visual grounding task on Talk2Car are provided in the paper.
-Finally, we include a simple baseline as a python notebook to help people get acquainted with the task.
+The challenge required to solve a visual grounding task.
+The summary paper of the challenge can be found [here](https://link.springer.com/chapter/10.1007/978-3-030-66096-3_1).

 ## C4AV Challenge - Quick Start

 To help participants get started in the C4AV challenge, we provide a [PyTorch code base](https://github.com/talk2car/Talk2Car/tree/master/baseline) that allows to train a baseline model on the Talk2Car dataset within minutes.
 Additionally, we include the images and commands as separate files which avoids the need to download the entire nuScenes dataset first.

 ## <a name="extensions"></a>Extensions